korzan-og/F1-Racing-Leaderboard-POC/README.md

 5.  **Run the frontend:**
     * Open another **new terminal**
     * Install `http-server` globally using (`npm install -g http-server`), you can navigate to the frontend directory in your terminal and run `http-server` to serve the frontend at `http://localhost:8080`.
 Ensure this port is available and not consumed by any other service in your system.
+    * Open any browser and type localhost:8080.
+This will display the UI of this application.

 ##  Explanation of Backend Setup (`server.js`)